 Sometimes you just become so passionate about an idea—an instant—that you stop at nothing to make it happen.
-Decisions like this have led to living in Alaska for the summer, creating my first online dating profile (where I met the love of my life), and becoming a yoga teacher.
+Decisions like this have led to living in Alaska for the summer and becoming a yoga teacher.

 In 2004, after practicing yoga for four years, I went to Mexico.
 I immersed myself in training, and when I came home I was ready to teach.
 Look out, Ohio—there’s a new guru in town.

 I taught off and on for about four years before becoming a ‘serious’ yoga teacher (i.e. teaching as my main source of income while I was working on my Ph.D.).
 In 2008, I began teaching at a studio and thought I was the shit.

 I would rattle off quotes and nuggets of spiritual wisdom.
 I would insist that my students “Be the change” like Gandhi said or that Mother Teresa was right when she said “We can do no great things, only small things with great love.”
 And obviously, if I recited these quotes it was because I practiced what I preached.

 My best friend told me she wanted to take my yoga class.
 I pretended to be excited, but in all honesty, this was big trouble for me.
 I knew the second I opened my mouth, she’d call bullshit on all of my spiritual, well, bullshit.